How To Make Artisan Sourdough Bread

 Once I learned how to make artisan sourdough bread, I couldn’t believe how easy it was.
 The dough is mixed in a bowl without a mixer, it rests, you give it a few lifts and turns, pop it in the fridge over night and then you’re ready to bake!

-All you need to make this bread is a good sourdough starter, all-purpose and bread flours, some water and salt.
+All you need to make this bread is a good, active sourdough starter, all-purpose and rice flours, some water and salt.
 Your kitchen will be smelling like baked bread in no time!

 Ingredients